 Both social and ecological systems are vulnerable to change from external factors such as climate change, migration and economic change, which drive land degradation, habitat fragmentation, urbanisation, etc. Such interactions remain poorly understood.
 Our objective within EDG is to develop a better understanding of these dynamic situations.
 A new project, Rurality as a vehicle for Urban Sanitation Transformation (RUST), funded by the ESRC is trying to understand the interaction between urban and rural livelihoods in and around Hyderabad, India, and people’s knowledge attitudes and practices in relation to sanitation and waste management.

 Climate change dynamics and societal change

-This involves the reconstruction and dating of climatic and environmental change; the effects of recent and current change on ecosystems and communities; and prediction of the effects of future change on physical environment, ecological processes, and human environmental systems using various techniques and approaches across the natural and social sciences.
-How to communicate climate change and the need for societal change also form part of this theme and draws on existing strengths within science communication and sustainable literacy as well as the need for an evolving, dynamic and responsive approach.
+Reconstructing and dating climatic and environmental change; assessing the effects of recent and current change; and predicting the effects of future change requires various techniques and approaches across the natural and social sciences.
+How to communicate climate change and the need for societal change is a key area.
+For example, Drs

 Environmental governance, policy and strategies

 Institutions for good governance are needed to address negative impacts of a changing world and this theme focuses on participatory action and knowledge exchange to inform current and future strategies and policies.
 This area centres on addressing the need, and opportunities for, more holistic understanding and innovative approaches to governance and policy by addressing real-world problems.